Lazio-R/Bright-Coffee-Shop-Sales-Analysis/README.md

 # Bright-Coffee-Shop-Sales-Analysis

-# Case study
+# Project Overview

-The purpose of this project is to create a presentation report that provides business insights to the New CEO looking at Bright Coffee Shop historical transactional data to assist the CEO in decision-making in a quest to improve the product performance and the company’s revenue growth.
-With the information extracted from the sales dataset, the report provides some visual analysis on the total revenue, numbers of sales, product performance, customer behavior and shares some recommendations based on the outcome.
+The purpose of this project is to create a presentation report that provides business insights to the New CEO looking at Bright Coffee Shop historical transactional data to assist the CEO in decision-making to improve the product performance and the company’s revenue growth.

 # Objectives

+- Revenue Analysis: Calculate total sales, average transaction values, and average order sizes.
+- Visitor Trends: Identify peak hours, high-performing days, and unique visitor counts.
+- Store Performance: Compare sales performance across store locations.
+- Product Insights: Evaluate product size preferences and identify top-selling items.
+- Category Contribution: Analyze category-wise sales distribution and contributions to total revenue.
+- Visualize Trends: Enable visualization-ready data for further exploration.
 - Total revenue
 - Total revenue per store and per product
 - store perfomances